rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 Node `n` will be referred to as a section's top-level node, if `n` must be strictly associated with it.

-Note that no ancestor of a top-level node has a relationship with the corresponding section.
-If that would not be the case, then that top-level node would not be one of the corresponding section's top-level nodes.
+Note that no ancestor of a top-level node is strictly or loosely associated with the corresponding section.
+If that would not be the case, then that top-level node would not be one of the section's top-level nodes.

 Note that a section's first content node always is a top-level node.